maxpatiiuk/eecs-448-pixelland/documentation/README.md

 We've gone with a collection of features approach for our requirements, and they can be found [here](https://github.com/maxxxxxdlp/eecs-448-project-3/issues?q=is%3Aissue)

+### Time Estimate

+To aid in estimating our time-estimate, we loosely followed the Lines of Code approach.
+We had a series of brainstorming meetings where we discussed plans for our project, focusing on potential features.
+We talked about how difficult these tasks would be, and estimated how long they would take based on their perceived difficulty.
+This helped us create our general outline for our time estimate, including how many lines of code each section may have.
+This organized our outline, provided us with a time estimate, and helped us set priorities and divide the work.
+We were also most comfortable with this method, and even though it has some obvious disadvantages, such as unreliability, it still provided us with a rough approximation of how long the project would take.
+Similar to how we chose our design pattern, we had also previously used this method, and the results had been satisfactory.

 ## Works Cited

 ### Code References